 Students pre-enroll in the spring semester for the upcoming school year, and the master schedule will be based on that information.
 Students will be able to see and change their course requests pending availability through February 13 by contacting their counselor.
 After this date, no course changes (including all CTE classes, core classes, and level changes) are allowed.
-Exceptions that will be allowed are athletics, band, choir, gifted and talented, orchestra, color guard, drill team, debate, and Academic Decathlon.
+Exceptions that will be allowed are athletics, band, choir, orchestra, color guard, drill team, debate, and Academic Decathlon.
 These must be requested by the 7th school day of the year.

-Advanced, AP®, and International Baccalaureate (IB) classes may only be dropped at the 6 week mark of a course or at the end of the semester, and course availability may impact options.
+Advanced, AP®, International Baccalaureate (IB) and Gifted and Talented (GT) classes may only be dropped at the 6 week mark of a course or at the end of the semester, and course availability may impact options.
+If available on the campus, GT students are allowed to select an advanced, AP, or on-level course.
 The decision to make a schedule change will need to be made between the teacher and parents in the best interest of the student.
 Students are required to follow campus procedures regarding schedule changes.
 Campus administration has final approval and discretion on all schedule changes.